JimVincentW/SSARE/README.md

 SSARE stands for Semantic Search Article Recommendation Engine, an open-source service that comfortably orchestrates scraping, processing into vector representations, storing and querying of news articles.

 SSARE serves as an efficient and scalable resource for semantic search and article recommendations, catering primarily to political news data.
+It is:
+- A tool to create a dataset, e.g. for source-x in the timeframes y-z
+- A consistently updated vector storage for political news articles (especially suited for LLM/ RAG use cases)
+- Designed for easy addition of new sources
+- A scalable and maintainable solution for political news data

 **SSARE is an always up to date political news RAG endpoint.**

 The engine is adaptable to various sources, requiring only a sourcing script that outputs the data in the format of a dataframe with the columns:
 | url | headline | paragraphs | source |

 Once integrated, SSARE processes these articles using embeddings models of your choice(upcoming, currently hardcoded), stores their vector representations in a Qdrant vector database, and maintains a full copy in a PostgreSQL database.
+You can store different snapshots of the data in the PostgreSQL (upcoming).

 SSARE is a composition of microservices to make this project a scalable and maintainable solution.